-Everybody In – Inclusion And Diversity Charters for the Children's Book World
+Everybody In – An Inclusion And Diversity Charter for the Children's Book World

 The key aim of the Everybody In charter is to help all those involved in the book world to move forward in making books more inclusive.

 The charter has been developed in close liaison with publishers, booksellers, libraries, authors, illustrators, teachers, and organisations such as The Publishers Association, The Booksellers Association and ASCEL.
 Other key agencies have also endorsed the charter, including YLG, the SLA and the Society of Chief Librarians.
 The key to Inclusive Minds is its collaborative nature, drawing together all relevant parties to work together.

 Everyone working with children and books must play a part in ensuring that all children can find authentic representations of themselves in books, as well as seeing those who are different from them.
 To this end, the charter is open to all audiences so that we can take collective responsibility.